lrq3000/openarena_engine_serversidedemos/README.md

 TODO
 ----

+* On demo_play, patch always hotswitch the mod, even if we are already in the same mod!
+This disconnects all players, even when unnecessary.
+Should check before switching mod if really necessary.

 * Update to latest OpenArena v3.0.0a (don't expect this to be done anytime soon, but it should be easy using the [ioquake3 patch](https://github.com/lrq3000/ioq3/tree/server-side-demo), if you want to give it a shot!).